STRIDES/NIHCloudLabAzure/docs/resource_groups.md

     - Move to a new subscription.
     - Move to a new region.
 To change regions, see Move resources across regions (from resource group).
 5. Select whether you're moving the resources to a new resource group or a new subscription.
 6. The source resource group is automatically set.
 Specify the destination resource group.
 If you're moving to a new subscription, also specify the subscription.
-Select Next.
+Select **Next**.

 <img alt="image" src="/docs/images/select-destination-group.png">